"Sometimes the only way to truly understand is to understand you can not understand."

 “What do you mean?
 Why is it not?”

 “Well…I’m going to die someday, and when I do, the Human Race will cease to exist.
-Humanity is dead, and no one seems to care.
-I’m the only one left alive now, and I’m the only one who can leave a legacy—something to remember us by—but there’s nothing I can do for them.
+Humanity is dead, and almost no one seems to care.
+I’m the only one left alive now, and I’m the only one who can leave a legacy—something to remember us by—but there’s nothing I can do for them; nothing I can do to give Kelly any dignity.
 I feel as powerless as ever.”

 “How can you be so sure about that?
 Only eleven Humans out of billions even made it to this planet, and beyond that there are so many other chances I had to die.”